PaddlePaddle/Paddle/paddle/cinn/api/README.md

 `TensorNode` : Map the tensor in the program.

-`Shape` : The shape infomation of tensor
+`Shape` : The shape information of tensor

 `FusePassCtx` : The context is the parameter for the pass, it hold the data all you need in the pass.